rcbeneduce/aba-structural-analysis/README.md

 Hello, my name is Aba.

-I am a program dedicated to solving linear structural analysis problems with graphical representation.
+I am a program dedicated to solving linear structural analysis problems with graphical representation of my results.
 Practicing structural engineers solve structural analysis problems as part of their day-to-day regimine at work and in the field.
 My creator intended on using me for hand calculation checking, and a more efficicent way of solving problems.

 I can take user input to determine which type of problem the user is attempting to solve and provides a numerical and graphical solution.

 So far(as of 6.7.20) I can solve the folowing problems: pinned-roller simple span beams